istio/istio/samples/apps/bookinfo/CONSUL.md

 ## Bookinfo Demo

-The ingress controller is still under construction, rounting functionalities can be tested by curling a service container directly.
+The ingress controller is still under construction, routing functionalities can be tested by curling a service container directly.

 First step is to configure kubectl to use the apiserver created in the steps below: